uk-gov-mirror/hmcts.wa-workflow-api/README.md

 - Prerequisite:
     - Check if all services are running in minikube, if not follow the README in https://github.com/hmcts/wa-kube-environment
-    - Check if minikube IP is set as environment variable.
+    - Check if Idam simulator is set as environment variable.
         ```
         echo $OPEN_ID_IDAM_URL
         ```
-        You should see the ip and port as output, eg: http://192.168.64.14:30196.
+        You should see http://sidam-simulator/ as output.
         If you do not see, then from your wa-kube-enviroment map environment variables
         ```
         source .env